-Although lots of advice says you should remove every piece of clothing you own at one time, Shelina recommends that you, “take items in small sections from your wardrobe, so one drawer first, shelf or rack of clothes.”
+Although lots of advice says you should remove every piece of clothing you own at one time, Shelina recommends that you, “take items in small sections from your wardrobe, so one drawer, shelf or rack of clothes at a time.”
 This prevents the procrastination that comes from becoming overwhelmed.

 For each item, ask yourself these questions